eclipse-sumo/sumo/docs/web/docs/Models/ElectricHybrid.md

 | **lane**                   | string |       | ID of the lane that the vehicle is currently on                                                                           |
 | **posOnLane**              | float  | m     | Position of vehicle on its current lane                                                                                   |                                             |

-If a detailed output of the vehicles has been requiested using `<elecHybrid-output.aggregated value="false"/>`, the ElectricHybrid output generates the number of files, corresponding to the number of vehicles equipped with *device.elechybrid*.
+If a detailed output of the vehicles has been requested using `<elecHybrid-output.aggregated value="false"/>`, the ElectricHybrid output generates the number of files, corresponding to the number of vehicles equipped with *device.elechybrid*.
 The file names follow the rule:
 ```